 This might explain why the FBI has spent so much time of late giving half-wits and the mentally ill fake weapons and explosives they never would have been able to attain otherwise, before arresting them and then patting themselves on the back.

-The USA FREEDOM ACT, which went into effect in November, ordered the NSA was to stop warehousing metadata itself and instead allow it to remain with phone companies – where it can be searched by the government after authorization form a secret counter-terrorism court.
+The USA FREEDOM ACT, which went into effect last November, ordered the NSA was to stop warehousing metadata itself and instead allow it to remain with phone companies – where it can be searched by the government after authorization form a secret counter-terrorism court.

 The law has been derided by privacy advocates for not providing any real reform.
 In other words, NSA surveillance hasn’t gone anywhere.